micromaomao/blog/content/linux-ick/en.md

 #12 <font color="#3465A4">0xffffffff81083705</font> in <font color="#C4A000">__do_sys_fork</font> (<font color="#06989A">__unused</font>=&lt;optimized out&gt;) at <font color="#4E9A06">kernel/fork.c</font>:2894
 </pre>

-The `copy_p?d_range` functions here are indeed just descending down the page table levels (p4d = level 4, pud = page &lsquo;upper&rsquo; directory aka. level 3, pmd = page &lsquo;middle&rsquo; directory aka. level 2, pte = page table entry)
+The `copy_p?d_range` functions here are indeed just descending down the page table levels (p4d = level 4, pud = page &lsquo;upper&rsquo; directory aka. level 3, pmd = page &lsquo;middle&rsquo; directory aka. level 2, pte = page table entry).
+In this case, given the backtrace above, the folio is just one page.

 Ok, that's great, but later on if we get a write page fault, how does the kernel know this page is supposed to be CoW'd (rather than, say, treating that fault as an error)?